-Tone muscle, boost stamina and hone coordination with an effective piece of fitness kit
+Tone muscle and hone coordination with an effective piece of kit

-When it comes to what rope you buy, the first thing to decide on is material.
-Leather ropes used to rule the roost due to their durability, but stainless steel wires now seem to be the weapon of choice for many skippers, especially if you're all about speed.
-There are also smart ropes, which count your jumps and time your workout.
-Most have some sort of mechanism, such as bearings inside the handles to aid a smooth swing, so all you have to worry about is not falling flat on your face.
+When trying to work out what rope to buy, the first thing you should consider is material.
+Leather ropes used to rule the roost due to their durability, but coated steel wires now seem to be a top choice for many skippers, especially if you're all about speed.

 You should also think about length.
-Sounds obvious, but if you're super tall, you need something a bit longer – look out for adjustable ropes to give you options.
+It sounds obvious, but if you're tall, you’re going to need something a bit longer.
+Look out for adjustable ropes to give you options.
 Once you've made your choice, you'll need to get the perfect fit by standing on the middle of the rope with one foot and then pulling the handles straight up so that the rope is tight.
 The top of the handles should be somewhere between your armpit and nipple.

 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps to fund journalism across The Independent.